johan162/hpdf_table/docs/GettingStarted.md

 # Getting started

-In this section we will introduce you to the basic usage of the `hpdftbl` library.
-We will start simple and work us all the way to complex tables and exaplin what is happening as we go along.
+In this section we will introduce the basic usage of the `hpdftbl` library.
+We will start simple and work us all the way to complex tables and explain what is happening as we go along.

 We will not assume any knowledge of the table library but **we will assume that you are familiar with the plain Haru PDF library**.